KorfLab/korflab.github.io/content.md

 ## Alumni ##

-If you're a former member of the lab and you name doesn't appear on this list, please send me an email.
+If you're a former member of the lab and your name doesn't appear on this list, please send me an email.
 I always like hearing from former students.